epolonsky/Thesis/code.md

 ---

-## 20. Extract MAKER gene models for SNAP training
+## 20. Extract MAKER gene models for SNAP training from pass 1

 The MAKER annotation output is converted into SNAP-compatible training files using maker2zff.
 This extracts high-quality gene models from the MAKER GFF3 file and converts them into the format required for SNAP training.